-The occurrence of the selected trigger condition for Multi-Input Wake Up is latched into a pending register called WKPND.
+The occurrence of the selected trigger condition for Multi-Input Wakeup is latched into a pending register called WKPND.
 The respective bits of the WKPND register will be set on the occurrence of the selected trigger edge on the corresponding Port L pin.
 The user has the responsibility of clearing these pending flags.
-Since WKPND is a pending rogister for the occurrence of selected wakeup conditions, the device will not enter the HALT mode if any Wake Up bit is both enabled and pending.
+Since WKPND is a pending register for the occurrence of selected wakeup conditions, the COP888CF will not enter the HALT mode if any Wakeup bit is both enabled and pending.
 Consequently, the user has the responsibility of clearing the pending flags before attempting to enter the HALT mode.